vineetakhurana/CSCDevOps-Deployment/README.md

 Depending on the current target, the POST request is handled for both the instances.

-The /upload request is intercepted and serviced for the current target.
-Another **proxy.web( req, res, {target: TARGET });** is done for the other TARGET.
+The POST request is intercepted and serviced for the current target.
+Another **proxy.web( req, res, {target: TARGET });** is performed for the other TARGET so that /upload request is also sent for the other target.